sourcetoad/aws-codedeploy-action/README.md

 ## IAM Permissions

 You shouldn't be using a root user.
-Below is a snippet of an inline policy with perfect permissions for action.
+Below are snippets of an inline policies with suggested permissions for the action.

+ * You might need to adapt these to fit your use case.
+ * You will need to insert proper resources/arns to make the snippets below valid.

 ```json
 {